ng-web-apis/universal/README.md

 A set of fallbacks to seamlessly use [@ng-web-apis/common](https://github.com/ng-web-apis/common) in [Angular Universal](https://github.com/angular/universal) apps.
-This packages have synced versions down to minor.
+These packages have synced versions down to minor.

 ## How to use